-- Best Home Security System for Reliability: LifeShield® Home Security
+- Best Home Security System for Reliability: LifeShield

-- Best Home Security System on a Budget: LiveWatch Security®
+- Best Home Security System on a Budget: Brinks Home Security

-- Best Home Security System for Home Automation: Vivint® Home Security
+- Best Home Security System for Home Automation: Vivint

 Best Home Security System with DIY Installation: Frontpoint®

-Frontpoint® is regularly ranked as a top home security system.
-They boast 100% wireless and cellular technology as well as top-rated GE security equipment, and simple DIY installation instructions.
+Frontpoint is regularly ranked as a top home security system.
+They boast 100% wireless and cellular technology and simple DIY installation instructions.

-- Protection Plan: $34.99 per month.
-Wireless and cellular connections; intrusion, fire, carbon monoxide, and flooding protection; medical emergency support; and 24/7 professional monitoring.
+Frontpoint offers three plan levels.
+The base Protection Plan is $34.99 a month.
+At this price, you get wireless and cellular connections; intrusion, fire, carbon monoxide, and flooding protection; medical emergency support; and 24/7 professional monitoring.

-- Interactive Plan: $42.99 per month.
-Adds Crash & Smash protection; remote control and monitoring via your smartphone; geo location services; and remote light and appliance control.
+Stepping up to the $44.99 Interactive Plan adds Crash & Smash protection; remote control and monitoring via your smartphone; geo location services; and remote light and appliance control.

-- Ultimate Plan: $49.99 per month.
-Adds live video stream; motion-activated video; HD and night-vision video; automated locks; and remote thermostat control.
+Finally, the $49.99 ultimate plan also includes live video stream; motion-activated video; HD and night-vision video; automated locks; and remote thermostat control.

 Best Home Security System for Reliability: LifeShield®